 Single object: Enter the GML IDs of the object(s) of interest.
 Multiple IDs have to be separated by commas.

 Bounding Box: Enter the coordinates of a bounding box defining the area of interest.
 Objects are exported if their centroids lie within the specified bounding box.
 The reference system used for defining the bounding box can be the same as the one used in the database or any other one supported by Oracle and PostGIS.
 It is also possible to add further user-defined reference systems (see the previous chapter).
-New reference systems can be added to the Import/Export tool (preferences tab, node Database, subnode Reference systems) as long as they are supported by the used database server.
+New reference systems can be added to the Import/Export tool (preferences tab, node Database, subnode Reference systems) if they are supported by the used database server.
 The target system with the same dimensionality (WGS84 for 2D, WGS84 3D for 3D) will be applied for the coordinate transformation during the KML/COLLADA/glTF Export.

 Tiling only applies to exports of areas defined by a bounding box.
 Tiled exports are used in order to load and unload parts of the exported model depending on their current visibility when viewed, for example, in Google Earth.
 Since the Earth Browser's responsiveness decreases greatly with single files larger than 10 Mb, tiled exports (with tile file sizes usually a lot smaller than that) are highly recommended.
 As mentioned above, only objects whose centroids lie within the tile's bounding box will be exported.